 - Require staffing committees to develop a process to examine and respond to submitted complaints, and to determine if a complaint is resolved or dismissed based on unsubstantiated data.

-- Require the Washington State Department of Health to investigate complaints with documented evidence for failure to:
+- Require DOH to investigate complaints with documented evidence for failure to:

 - Form or establish a staffing committee.

 - Conduct a semi-annual review of a nurse staffing plan.

 - Submit a nurse staffing plan on an annual basis and any updates.